 A care team can help you keep getting the care you need.
-A care team may include your doctor, a Case Manager, or other health person that you choose.
+A care team may include your doctor, a care coordinator, or other health person that you choose.

-A Case Manager is a person trained to help you manage the care you need.
-You get a Case Manager when you enroll in our plan.
+A care coordinator is a person trained to help you manage the care you need.
+You get a care coordinator when you enroll in our plan.
 This person also refers you to other community resources that our plan may not provide and will work with your care team to help coordinate your care.
-Call us at the numbers at the bottom of the page for more information about your Case Manager and care team.
+Call us at the numbers at the bottom of the page for more information about your care coordinator and care team.